bdwgc/bdwgc/README.md

 The library can be configured more precisely during the build by defining the macros listed in [macros.md](docs/macros.md) file.

-The library is built with threads support enabled (i.e. for thread-safe operation) by default, unless explicitly disabled by:
+The library is built with multi-threading support enabled (i.e. for thread-safe operation) by default, unless explicitly disabled by:

   * `-Denable_threads=false` option passed to `cmake` or `zig build`
   * `--disable-threads` option passed to `./configure`